Everything you need to know about gorilla trekking

 Western lowland gorilla:

 Western lowland gorillas are found in the equatorial forests of central Africa and particularly DR Congo.
 Lowland gorillas are smaller with brown-gray coats and are commonly seen in zoos around the world.
 They are herbivorous and mainly feed on juicy plants, wild berries and leaves.
-The Kahuzi Biega National Park and Odzala-Kokoua National Park in DR Congo are famous for lowland gorillas tracking.
+The Kahuzi Biega National Park and Odzala-Kokoua National Park in DR Congo are famous for Lowland gorilla tracking.

 Note: Whereas there are over 100,000 lowland gorillas surviving in the wild, only about 1000 mountain gorillas remain.
 Mountain gorillas are an endangered species and have attracted greater attention and interest from conservationists and tourists.